ShubhenduVaid/The-Insightful-Relationship-Map/docs/ARCHITECTURE_HIGH_LEVEL.md

 ## 6. Technology Stack Summary

 - **Frontend**: React with TypeScript and Vite for modern development experience.
-- **State Management**: React Context API for simple, built-in state management.
+- **State Management**: Zustand for efficient state management with React Context API fallback.
-- **Cryptography**: The native Web Crypto API for all cryptographic operations.
+- **Cryptography**: The native Web Crypto API for encryption/decryption and @noble/hashes for robust key derivation.
 - **Graph Visualization & Analysis**: Cytoscape.js with TypeScript support for visualization and graph theory algorithms.
-- **Backend**: Node.js with Fastify for high-performance, lightweight API.
+- **Backend**: Node.js with Express for familiar, reliable API development.
 - **Database**: MongoDB for document-based storage, well-suited for storing user profiles and encrypted data blobs.
 - **UI Components**: Radix UI + Tailwind CSS for accessible, professional interface.
+- **Testing**: Vitest for unit testing and Playwright for E2E testing.
 - **Package Manager**: pnpm for efficient monorepo dependency management.